The best way to get to know a new city: Ask the locals.

 Boulder has a ton of outdoor guided adventures for athletes and nature enthusiasts.
 It also has a long list of less-active (but equally as exciting) guided tours — spanning topics of history, ghosts, beer, food, farms and more.
 See Boulder from above in a hot air balloon, by foot, by bus or through the lens of beer goggles.

 Here are 25 of our favorite non-athletic, Boulder tours and adventures you can sign up for.
+They are listed in no particular order or ranking.

-1. Boulder Walking Tours
+1. Walking Tours

 Boulder Walking Tours offers guided tours of Boulder, including one called Chautauqua: Living History.
 Chautauqua is a National Historic Landmark, and this tour takes you through the grounds, teaches you about the history and shares historic stories and photos.